-See the Faculty Affairs website for procedures and forms for nominating a faculty member for emeritus status.
+See the website of the Office of the Vice President for Faculty Affairs for procedures and forms for nominating a faculty member for emeritus status.

 Units should work with their faculty to identify the criteria for granting faculty emeritus status.